 Every case involves an element of risk.
 Don't ignore your workplace rights.
 There are also personal circumstances that you need to consider which may have little or nothing to do with legal considerations.

 The “X-Factor” – Re-employment

 A court’s discretion to award you severance pay depends, in part, on you proving that you have made “reasonable efforts” to obtain re-employment to a comparable role.
 However, if you are successful in that regard, money you earn from the replacement job during the “notice period” (i.e., your “mitigation earnings”) will typically be deducted from your damages for wrongful dismissal.
-For instance, if we claim a 12-month period of reasonable notice on your behalf, and you start a replacement job earning the same pay 8 months after your termination, your entitlement will be limited to 8 months’ pay in lieu of notice.
+For instance, if we claim a 12-month period of reasonable notice on your behalf, and you start a replacement job earning the same pay 8 months after your termination, your entitlement or workplace rights will be limited to 8 months’ pay in lieu of notice.

 This interaction provides an incentive for you to try to settle your case early, and can have a significant impact on what you might wish to settle for.

 The types of things we will look for in a settlement in labour and employment law

 There are many important pieces to a settlement other than amount.
 Here are some of the most common things we will look for:

 Depending on how payments are structured, your tax and other liabilities flowing from this settlement may be reduced.
 For instance, no tax is withheld from human rights damages or (typically) from contributions towards your legal fees.
 We may also be able to formulate strategies to limit offsets to other sources of income, including your LTD insurer (if you are receiving LTD) or employment insurance (if you are receiving EI).
 The goal is to increase the total amount of money that ends up in your pocket.

 2. Release terms